 - 2 academic references

 - Acceptance letter or proof of continued registration onto a PhD course in the field of urban and regional studies

-Applications open on 1st December and close on 31st January 2018.
+Applications are now closed for IJURR Studentships 2018.
 Successful applicants will be informed by the end of April 2018.
 Late applications will not be considered under any circumstances and no correspondence will be entered into.